It's All Over Now, Baby Blue: Identity of "Baby Blue"

 Dylan's two previous albums, The Times They Are A-Changin' and Another Side of Bob Dylan both ended with a farewell song, "Restless Farewell" and "It Ain't Me, Babe" respectively.
 "It's All Over Now, Baby Blue" concludes Bringing It All Back Home in consistent fashion.
 Much speculation has surrounded who or what the "Baby Blue" to whom Dylan is singing farewell is.
 Although Dylan himself has remained mute on the subject, Dylan scholars believe that it is probably an amalgam of personalities within Dylan's social orbit.
 One person who has been regarded as the subject of the song is folk singer Joan Baez.
 Dylan and Baez were still in a relationship and were planning to tour together, but Dylan may have already been planning to leave the relationship.
 Another possibility is a singer-songwriter named David Blue.
 A friend or acquaintance of Dylan's from his days in New York City's Greenwich Village, Blue is pictured on the cover of Dylan and the Band's The Basement Tapes album wearing a trench coat.
 Yet another possibility is Dylan's one-time friend, folk singer Paul Clayton.
 Although Clayton had been Dylan's friend throughout 1964, and had accompanied Dylan on the road trip across the United States on which "Chimes of Freedom" and "Mr. Tambourine Man" were written, by 1965 he may have become more devoted to Dylan than Dylan was comfortable with, and Clayton's use of amphetamines may have made him difficult to be around.
 However, author Paul Williams, in his book Performing Artist: Book One 1960–1973, counters that "Dylan may have been thinking of a particular person as he wrote it, but not necessarily", adding that the song has such a natural, flowing structure to it, that it could "easily have finished writing itself before Dylan got around to thinking about who 'Baby Blue' was."
-According to the lyrics, any candidate was either female or gay: "Your lover ... has taken al his blankets ..".
+According to the lyrics, any candidate was either female or gay: "Your lover ... has taken all his blankets ..".